synesthesiam/rhasspy/docs/intent-handling.md

 # Intent Handling

-After a voice command has been transcribed and your intent has been successfully recognized, Rhasspy is ready to send an event to Home Assistant with all of the information it needs.
+After a voice command has been transcribed and your intent has been successfully recognized, Rhasspy is ready to send a JSON event to Home Assistant or Node-RED.

+Regardless of which intent handling system you choose, Rhasspy emits JSON events [over a websocket connection](usage.md#websocket-events).

 ## Home Assistant